Mayor says about 300,000 Covid-19 infections in Moscow – latest updates

 The total number of fatalities from the outbreak stands at 107.

-The country is under lockdown since March 18, the order is tentatively scheduled to expire on May 12.
+The country is under lockdown since March 18 and is expected to ease by May 12.

 Japan's emergency could be lifted early in some areas